 Certification

 Employers run the risk of damage claims if safety footwear does not meet European directives.
-This also applies to adjusted safety shoes and replacing inlays, even when the adjustments have been made by an orthopaedist.
+This also applies to adjusted safety shoes and replacing orthopaedic insoles, even when the adjustments have been made by an orthopaedist.

 Replacing (semi-)orthopaedic